yukaitung/lgdxrobot2-mcu/README.md

 # LGDXRobot2 MCU

+> Please note that development is primarily done on GitLab: https://gitlab.com/yukaitung/lgdxrobot2-mcu

 LGDXRobot2 MCU is an STM32-based controller board designed specifically for the LGDXRobot2 platform.
 It supports a four-wheeled Mecanum chassis configuration with a straightforward, minimalistic design.

 - [Homepage](https://lgdxrobot.bristolgram.uk/lgdxrobot2/)